 Expressive reforms

 María’s torment of undergoing a Justice system in which everything “works against you” led her lawyer, Virginia Salvo, to draft a bill to reform Law 18.895.
-“This law aims to secure restitutions, but it lacks the guarantee to a fair process,” a basic principle in Law, she outlined in dialogue with la diaria.
+“This law aims to secure returns, but it lacks the guarantee to a fair process,” a basic principle in Law, she outlined in dialogue with la diaria.
 Holding a master’s degree in procedural law and specialising in family law, Salvo proposes to correct the flaws of 18.895 without missing the ambitious treaty deadline or fundamental rights.

 Article 22 was copied to the letter from the European regulation called Brussels II.
 Many Uruguayan children with dual citizenship have been sent back to intolerable situations abroad backed by this provision, according to jurisprudence.
 María’s daughter, for example, was ordered to live with her father in Spain despite all evidence of sexual abuse she had suffered at his hands.
-Bearing that in mind, Salvo’s bill adds to Article 22 a paragraph reminding judges that the existence of protective measures do not equate to effective access to them or to real safety for either children or their mothers.
+Bearing that in mind, Salvo’s bill adds to Article 22 a paragraph reminding judges that the existence of protective measures do not equate to effective access to them or real safety for either children or their mothers.

 Another crucial point in the lawyer’s draft is the best interests of the child, which she amends in line with the UN Child Committee‘s observations, stressing that exceptions foreseen by the treaty must be analysed “all along the process” within each specific case and not “in a generic way”.
 Finally, Salvo addresses one of the Hague Convention’s major concerns.
 At the end of Law 18.895, she proposes a new article to “track children’s returns”.
-Especially when exceptions have been claimed, it emphasises the need “to check how the child has been doing” to shed light into the aftermath of Hague judgements.
+Especially when exceptions have been claimed, it emphasises the need “to check how the child has been doing” to shed light on the aftermath of Hague judgements.

 This feature is part of an investigative project and did not receive any financial support, although it began after being selected for a writing residency at FaberLlull Institute in the Catalan city of Olot in 2022.